nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 Users can change the way content is presented in the folderish repositories (workspaces, folders, sections) and search results.They can also change the displayed information.

 #### Changing the View Mode
-Two views of the content lists are available on the top right corner of your workspace

 - Table View (default view) (ICON): this view displays title of the documents with a small icon (that depends on the type of document or main attachment type) and a set of metadata in a table;

 - Grid View (ICON): this view displays a thumbnail of documents.
 For folders, the thumbnail of the first item in the folder is displayed.

 #### Changing Displayed Information
-Lists of documents, whether in grid view or thumbnail view, show some information about the documents, like their title, the last contributor, their life cycle state, etc. Users can change the information displayed, i.e. the columns for the list view or the information below the document thumbnail in thumbnail view.

 To change the information displayed in content views, click on the icon (ICON).
 A pop-up is displayed: select the information that you want to be displayed among the list.